pulumi/pulumi-hugo/themes/default/content/docs/esc/get-started/store-and-retrieve-secrets.md

 ---

-## Store Environment Values

 In an environment file, values are defined as a series of key-value pairs in YAML format.
 All variables will be defined under a top-level key named `values`.
 These values can be strings, numbers, or arrays, and they can be manually provided, dynamically generated from external sources, or referenced from other values in the file.
-These values can also be stored in plaintext or as secrets.
+They can also be stored in plaintext or as secrets.

 ```yaml
 values: